DanielOlokun/Daniel-Olokun/README.md

 - 📚 I am a computer science student at Dublin City University.
 - 👥 Looking to connect with fellow students and developers.
-- 💻 I enjoy building/developing projects and Competitive Programming.
+- 💻 I enjoy building/developing projects and Competitive Programming (Leetcode/Neetcode).

 ---